Woodstock Performers: Where Are They Now?

 Janis JoplinDied October 4, 1970

-Melanie – Melanie Safka continues to perform and releases albums occasionally.
+Melanie – Melanie Safka died in January 2024.
 Read our interview with Melanie here.

 Mountain – Bassist Felix Pappalardi died April 17, 1983, murdered by his wife.
 Keyboardist Steve Knight died January 19, 2013.
 Guitarist Leslie West married Jenni Maurer onstage at the Woodstock 40th anniversary concert in 2009.
 In 2011 his lower right leg was amputated due to diabetes.
 West died Dec.
 23, 2020.
 Drummer N.D.
 Smart II left Mountain shortly after Woodstock, replaced by Corky Laing.
 Smart continued to perform into the ’70s and ’80s (notably with Todd Rundgren) and still plays on occasion today.
 Read our interview with Leslie West here.